Utopian lab: A world away from equilibrium

-A world away from equilibrium offers insights into how current research might shape and affect the next generation of technological, medical and environmental applications of non-equilibrium science, and the challenges it presents.
-Using a number of short videos and interactive simulations of non-equilibrium systems, this cross-media installation presents a vision for how progress in non-equilibrium systems research can take us close to a Utopian future.
+A world away from equilibrium offered insights into how current research might shape and affect the next generation of technological, medical and environmental applications of non-equilibrium science, and the challenges it presents.
+Using a number of short videos and interactive simulations of non-equilibrium systems, this cross-media installation presented a vision for how progress in non-equilibrium systems research can take us close to a Utopian future.

-This project has been developed by the CANES centre (Cross-Disciplinary Approaches to Non-Equilibrium Systems) at King’s College London.
+This project was developed by the CANES centre (Cross-Disciplinary Approaches to Non-Equilibrium Systems) at King’s College London.

 Andreas Baas, acting co-Director of CANES and Reader in Geomorphology, in the Department of Geography, at King’s College London

 Joe Bhaseen, Assistant Director of CANES and Lecturer in the Department of Physics, at King’s College London

 Barbara Bravi, PhD Candidate and Knowledge Exchange Associate, for Faculty of Natural & Mathematical Sciences at King’s College London